Welcome to the Social Ventures Foundation

 Fewer than 5% of Universities worldwide offer social entrepreneurship training.
 EPIC Teams trains post-secondary students in social entrepreneurship by engaging them in the local development of sustainable social venture solutions to local poverty reduction challenges.

-The Foundation is working with Universities to develop social ventures that meet local poverty reduction challenges which integrate technology to cut costs and improve outcomes at the "Bottom of the Pyramid".
-The Foundation demonstrated V'ice Haiti, a “bottom up-market creating” social venture, that provides jobs for unemployed youth to deliver affordable social impact for low-income communities in Haiti.
+The Foundation is working with Universities to develop innovative "franchisable" social ventures that meet local poverty reduction challenges which integrate technology to cut costs and improve outcomes at the "Bottom of the Pyramid".

-Helping social venture startups bridge the funding gap.
+Helping franchisable social ventures bridge the funding gap.